camunda-community-hub/camunda-process-test-coverage/README.md

 ## Known Limitations
 Test cases that deploy different version of the same process (same process definition key) are currently not supported and will result in miss-leading reports.
 Just make sure all your processes have unique process definition keys (in BPMN XML //process@id).

+* Reports for an individual test method can only contain one process

 ## Resources

 * [Issue Tracker](https://github.com/camunda/camunda-process-test-coverage/issues)